carlosCharz/installingmongodb/README.md

 ```
 "mongo" to open the mongodb client

-* New contributions and/or corrections.
-Welcome!
+* New contributions and/or corrections are very WELCOME!